mtlynch/mtlynch.io/content/retrospectives/2021/06/index.md

 * When it comes to new employee training, "tell, don't show."
   * We trained our first local employee almost entirely through written instructions rather than live discussions.
   * We were all happy with how easily the ramp-up went, and it led to a smooth transition of responsibilities to the new employee.
-  * A second local employee started in mid-May, and we're expecting the ramp up to be even easier because everything is already documented.
+  * A second local employee started in mid-May, and we're expecting the ramp-up to be even easier because everything is already documented.
 * Management requires time, too.
   * If I want to manage well, I need to let go of tasks that my teammates can do instead.
 * TinyPilot needs higher profit margins.